-Did you know that Rome is home to more than 300 000 cats, most of whom live outdoors?
-Over the last twenty years many of these strays have taken refuge in the Torre Argentina excavation site, being fed by local residents in the area, it’s become their home.
-In the early 1990s, a cat shelter opened there, where more than 400 cats live, pampered daily by volunteers.
+Did you know that Rome is home to more than 300,000 cats, most of whom live outdoors?
+Over the last twenty years many of these strays have taken refuge in the Torre Argentina excavation site, being fed by local residents in the area.
+A cat shelter opened there in the early 1990s housing more than 400 cats, pampered daily by volunteers.
 The Roman Cat Sanctuary, Largo di Torre Argentina.
 Open daily from noon until 18:00.

-On Mount Aventine, in the Piazza dei Cavalieri di Malta there is a large door.
-If you look in the keyhole there is a surprise!
-It’s one of the least secret of Rome’s unusual spots since you’ll have to get in the queue to enjoy the view… Piazza dei Cavalieri di Malta on Mount Aventine.
+There is a large door in the Piazza dei Cavalieri di Malta on the Aventine Hill.
+If you look through the keyhole there is a surprise!
+It’s one of the least secret of Rome’s unusual spots since you’ll have to get in the queue to enjoy the view… Piazza dei Cavalieri di Malta on the Aventine Hill.

 3. San Lorenzo

-This is THE alternative neighbourhood of Rome for everything cultural and everything hip.
-Cheap bars infested with foreign and Italian students in the afternoon, pop-up sidewalk cafes and “festino”, street parties.
-It’s where the arty and intellectual feel most at home, opposite the Campo dei Fiori.
-You might say it’s Rome’s Camden Town.
+This is THE alternative neighbourhood of Rome for everything cultural and hip.
+Cheap bars thronged with foreign and Italian students in the afternoon, pop-up sidewalk cafes and festino – street parties.
+It’s where the artsy types and intellectuals feel most at home, opposite the Campo dei Fiori.
+You might say it’s Rome’s Dalston.
 Enjoy Peroni for no more than a Euro.
 San Lorenzo District, around the piazza Tiburtini, south of Termini Station.

-10 000 people live in the Esposizione Universale di Roma district, located on the outskirts of the city.
+10,000 people live in the Esposizione Universale di Roma district, located on the outskirts of the city.
 The EUR was built in the 1930s at the height of fascism.
-Now it’s an architectural curiosity with references to ancient Rome (a pillar to fascist ideology) and modernist lines.
+Now it’s an architectural curiosity featuring a mixture of ancient Rome (a pillar of fascist ideology) and modernist lines.
 The most representative is the Square Coliseum, a cube with 216 arches.
 EUR, metro line B, station EUR (one station before Laurentina).

 5. Centrale Montemartini

 This impressive architectural museum was built in a former power plant in Ostiense.
-It welcome the newest acquisitions from the Capitole Museum.
-Imagine ancient statues juxtaposed against an industrial backdrop, a striking contrast.
+It is the newest addition to the Capitole Museums.
+Imagine ancient statues displayed in an industrial backdrop – not unlike the Tate Modern, but with all the machinery still there.
 Centrale Montemartini, Via Ostiense 106, open Tuesday to Sunday from 9:00 until 19:00.

 6. Church of St. Ignatius Loyola

 This baroque church was the second Jesuit church built in Rome.
 It’s frescos and trompe l’oeil paintings by Andrea Pozzo in 1685 alone are reason not to miss this.
-The ceilings give the impression that they’re vaulted which is not the case at all because the churchyard neighbours didn’t want shade in their garden at the time when the church was built.
+The ceilings give the impression that they’re vaulted, though they aren’t – the churchyard neighbours didn’t want shade in their garden at the time when the church was built.
 Church of St. Ignatius Loyola, Via del Caravita 8.

 7. Porta Portese Market